Prize draw when you SIGN UP, for 2 x £50 tackle vouchers and 2 x £50 Amazon vouchers.

-Do you want access to a state of the art Online Catch Diary where you can record your fishing trips and catches in 2017?
+Access a state of the art Online Catch Diary to record your fishing trips and catches.

-Do you want to help demonstrate the importance of sea angling in the UK?
+Help demonstrate the importance of sea angling in the UK.

-Who is Doing the Sea Angling 2017 Research?
+Who is Doing the Sea Angling Diary Project?

-Why is the Sea Angling 2017 Being Conducted?
+Why is the Sea Angling Diary Project Being Conducted?

 The results of the diary study will help the UK meet its obligations to report on recreational catches of certain species as specified by the EU Data Collection Framework and the EU Council Regulation 1224/2009.
 The Data Collection Framework was established in 2002 to encourage EU Member States collect sufficient data to allow the state of European fish stocks to be monitored as accurately as possible by the International Council for the Exploration of the Seas and by the EU Scientific, Technical and Economic Committee on Fisheries.
 It requires collection of recreational fishery data from all forms of non-commercial fishing from shore and boats.